 Moreover, growing a business of any kind comes with its difficulties.
 Personally, I had to develop different skills as The Cheeky Panda evolved.
-Before this role I was an entrepreneur, which you need industry and product expertise.
-We didn't want to continue with a trial and error' approach forever.
+Before this role I was an entrepreneur, so I was used to running my own business and managing everything myself.
+But this brand isn't a one-woman show.
+It's a team, and there were certainly times when I doubted if I'd be able to manage a group of employees, or lead a senior leadership team.

-" There comes a point at
+There comes a point at which you need industry and product expertise.